Learn how to create metadata that helps your content get noticed on Adobe Stock.

 There are three ways to add keywords in the portal: automatically, using copy and paste, or by doing bulk uploads via CSV.

-The auto-keyword tool suggests up to 25 keywords for each image.
-Accuracy is important, so be sure to review suggested keywords and then reorder, remove, or replace irrelevant keywords with more appropriate ones.
-As you update your keywords, the auto-keyword tool will learn from your edits to improve the accuracy of future suggestions.
+The auto-keyword tool powered by Adobe Sensei suggests up to 25 keywords for each image.
+Accuracy is important, be sure to review suggested keywords and only select words that apply specifically to your asset.

 2. Copying and pasting keywords.